What Is Inflammatory Bowel Disease?

 The exact cause of IBD is not clear.
-It is probably a combination of genetics, the immune system, and something in the environment that triggers inflammation in the gastrointestinal tract.
-Diet and stress may make symptoms worse, but probably don't cause inflammatory bowel disease.
+It’s probably a combination of genetics, the immune system, and something in the environment that triggers inflammation.
+Diet and stress may make symptoms worse, but probably don't cause IBD.

 IBD tends to run in families.
-But not everyone with IBD has a family history of the disease.
-Inflammatory bowel disease can happen at any age, but is usually diagnosed in teens and young adults.
+But not everyone with IBD has someone in the family with it.
+It can happen at any age, but usually is diagnosed in teens and young adults.

 How Is Inflammatory Bowel Disease Diagnosed?